 Narrations are a component of the Sentences, Paragraphs, and Narrations unit.
 Within it, you’ll find lots of ideas and helps for writing narrations about any topic you’re learning about.
 Layers of Learning’s Writer’s Workshop has exercises, projects, and prompts for all ages in every unit of this family-friendly curriculum.
 Learn more about Writer’s Workshop in the Guidebook.

-Writing is a key component to learning.
+Writing is a key component of learning.
 We often talk about learning to write, but today the focus is on writing to learn.

 We’ll walk through what narrations are and how you can help your kids start writing them.
 We’ll share some free printable narration pages that you can use to write about anything you’re learning.

 Step 1 Mini Lesson